 Step 8: Measure the Results

-The final step in scaling a business is monitoring the results of your initiatives.
+The final step in scaling your business is monitoring the results of your initiatives.
 During this process, amplify sales and marketing efforts that are working.
 In addition, eliminate or adjust the ones that aren’t.
 Remember, this isn’t a static target, but one that’s always moving, evolving, and changing to create the best results.

 Master Scaling by Using This Resource

 While this article provides a lot of insight into scaling a business, this is a process that company owners will likely want to research more heavily before taking the plunge.
 As mentioned before, scaling too fast, too soon is the leading cause of entrepreneurial failure.

 One of the most helpful resources Josh Axe uses in scaling his companies Axe Wellness and Ancient Nutrition is Scaling Up by Verne Harnish.
 As written in the book, “Scaling up is every entrepreneur’s dream—and nightmare.
 Hypergrowth is terrifying, and it’s most often success that kills great companies.”
 The book makes this process exciting, rather than scary by laying out in immense detail how to scale a company from the ground up.
 Since its release in 2014, it’s helped over 40,000 businesses grow into their maximum potential.
 It’s a highly recommended read for business owners preparing for growth.